sllvn/bg_server/README.md

 ## TODO

-- [ ] hook up capturing pieces to board liveview
+- [x] hook up capturing pieces to board liveview
 - [ ] re-enter board from bar (must play pieces from bar before any other piece can move)
+    - If a player has pieces on the bar, they must be moved before any other pieces
 - [ ] no possible moves
+    - Player must play both dice if possible
+    - If no valid moves exist, turn is over
 - [ ] bearing off checkers
+    - If all remaining pieces are in home board, player is in bearing-off mode
 - [ ] game-over detection
+- [ ] better board display for white
 - [ ] UX niceities (play sound when it's your turn)
+- [ ] pips-remaining counter